 If you’d prefer to see us complete our installation before tackling your own, watch this step-by-step tutorial video:

-And like we mentioned above, don’t miss out on your opportunity to save $25 on each unit when you buy your Micro-Air EasyStart units direct from Micro-Air using the coupon code “RVGEEKS“.
+And as we mentioned above, don’t miss out on your opportunity to save $25 on each unit when you buy your Micro-Air EasyStart Breeze units direct from Micro-Air using the coupon code “RVGEEKS“.

-Run your A/C from a small, portable generator OR run two A/C units on a 30-amp connection.
-By reducing the start-up current needed to get your A/C compressor running, the EasyStart 364 keeps you...Show More
+Run your RV's air conditioner from a small, portable generator OR run two A/C units on a 30-amp connection.
+By reducing the start-up current needed to get your A/C's compressor running, the EasyStart Breeze keeps you cool!

-Run your A/C from a small, portable generator OR run two A/C units on a 30-amp connection.
-By reducing the start-up current needed to get your A/C compressor running, the EasyStart 364 keeps you cool!
+Run your RV's air conditioner from a small, portable generator OR run two A/C units on a 30-amp connection.
+By reducing the start-up current needed to get your A/C's compressor running, the EasyStart Breeze keeps you cool!

 Watch our EasyStart installation video

-Get $25 off each Micro-Air EasyStart 364 you buy factory direct using the code listed here.
+Get $25 off each Micro-Air EasyStart Breeze you buy factory direct using the code listed here.

 Show LessConclusion

-In short, the Micro-Air EasyStart removes the “spike” from the starting of your air conditioner(s), which is fantastic for boondocking or for 30-amp sites (or even 20-amp ones)!
+In short, the Micro-Air EasyStart Breeze eliminates the “spike” when your air conditioner(s) compressor starts, which is particularly beneficial for boondocking or 30-amp sites (or even 20-amp ones).

 Also, in case you missed our recent addition of Micro-Air’s EasyTouch thermostat, here’s a post and a video all about it:

-And you can save money on the EasyTouch RV Thermostat, too!
+And you can save money on the EasyTouch RV Thermostat, too (honestly, it’s one of our FAVORITE upgrades we’ve made on our RV)!

 Looking to add some "smart home" features to your RV?
 How about a new color touchscreen, programmable thermostat?
 Even better, how about one that allows you to control it (even remotely) using a smartphone or tablet?
 That's what the Micro-Air Easy Touch RV thermostat does.